 - Add the tequila, orange liqueur, strawberry simple syrup, and lime juice to a cocktail shaker filled with ice.

-- Shake vigorously for about 15 seconds and then using a cocktail strainer pour into the prepared glasses.
+- Shake vigorously for about 15 seconds, then strain into the prepared glasses.
 Garnish with strawberry and lime slices and serve.

 Frozen Strawberry Margaritas